 How much does it cost to insure a camera?

-The cost to insure your camera with renters or homeowners insurance depends on the type of coverage you get, how many cameras you insure, and the value of your cameras!
+The cost to insure your camera with renters or homeowners insurance depends on the type of coverage you get, how many you insure, and their value!

 If you don’t get Extra Coverage for your camera, it will be covered under your basic personal property coverage.